blurb/blurb.github.io/source/2014-11-20-environment-customizations.html.markdown

 random letters, and you're in vim.
 But something's wrong.
 DVORAK!

 Has this ever happened to you?
 If so, you've fallen victim to someone else's over-customized environment!
-But don't dispair.
+But don't despair.
 I'm here to show you some useful ones.
-Soon

 #### Why Customize? (or, Vanilla Bash Oughtta Be Good Enough For Everyone)

-In a word, efficiency, comfort, and developer happiness.
-All three of these come together to let you be more productive in your.
+Three reasons: efficiency, comfort, and developer happiness.
+All three of these come together to let you be more productive.
 Having an environment that you're comfortable in, that empowers you to do things more easily, and that removes your pain points, will help you in the long run.
-A well-configured environment will give you two kinds of efficiencies
+A well-configured environment will give you two kinds of
+efficiencies:

 The first kind of efficiency is the straightforward automation efficiency that engineers work all day to create for businesses.
 It's